 ● Materials edited by CLC, Soochow University 自編教材

-All applicants check one quarter class only(see the note).
+All applicants check one quarter only(see the note).

-- Online application form : Check one quarter only and specify how many quarters you plan to take.
-Maximum is 8.
-For Huya Enrichment Scholarship(MOE) applicants, the maximum is 4 and click here to apply online.
+- Online application form: Check one quarter only and specify how many quarters you plan to take.
+The maximum is 8.
+For Huya Enrichment Scholarship(MOE) applicants, the maximum is 4, and click here to apply online.

 - Your passport ID page with at least 6-month validity.

 - A colored 2x2-inch ID photo taken within 3 months.

 - A photocopy diploma of the highest degree(in Chinese or English only, no need for transcripts).